Workshop Program

 Session: SDN, Routing and Peering

-Towards Decentralized Fast Consistent Updates.
-Full Paper
+Towards Decentralized Fast Consistent Updates

-Thanh Dang Nguyen (Université catholique de Louvain), Marco Chiesa (Université catholique de Louvain), and Marco Canini (Université catholique de Louvain).
+Thanh Dang Nguyen (Université catholique de Louvain), Marco Chiesa (Université catholique de Louvain), and Marco Canini (Université catholique de Louvain)

-Arne Schwabe (University of Paderborn), Pedro A. Aranda Gutiérrez (Telefónica I+D), and Holger Karl (University of Paderborn).
+Arne Schwabe (University of Paderborn), Pedro A. Aranda Gutiérrez (Telefónica I+D), and Holger Karl (University of Paderborn)

 Marco Chiesa (Université catholique de Louvain), Daniel Demmler (Technische Universität Darmstadt), Marco Canini (Université catholique de Louvain), Michael Schapira (Hebrew University of Jerusalem), and Thomas Schneider (Technische Universität Darmstadt).

-Computing Customer Cones of Peering Networks.
-Short Paper
+Computing Customer Cones of Peering Networks

-Jinu Susan Varghese (Iowa State University) and Lu Ruan (Iowa State University).
+Jinu Susan Varghese (Iowa State University) and Lu Ruan (Iowa State University)

 11:55